meetpatel35/meetpatel35/README.md

 - 📖I’m currently pursuing B.Tech in **KJSIT(Mumbai)**

-- 🔖I know frameworks such as **Nodemon, pandas , bootstrap , socket.io ,react-chakra and more...**
+- 🔖I know frameworks such as **Nodemon, pandas , bootstrap , Express ,react-chakra and more...**

-- 🔭 I’m looking to work with companies **to increase my skillset**
+- 🔭 I’m looking to work with companies **to increase my skillsets and gain Experience**

 - 💬 Ask me about **MERN , Django , designing , python , SQL ,etc**